 Creature from the Black Lagoon turned out to be the most successful film of the short-lived 3D craze of the early fifties, and also the last.
 Studios quickly abandoned the innovation, as it required too much precision from the projectionists.
 Two different reels had to be projected simultaneously, and if they were off by even one frame the image would glitch, causing headaches and nausea with the viewers.
 Off by four or five frames, and the whole movie was ruined.
 Another problem was that the double strips took up so much space, that films had to have an intermission for changing reels.
 The concept had a short revival in the eighties before, as we know, getting a revival in the 21st century with digital screening, removing the projectionist from the equation.
 Thus proving Richard Denning right, when he told Tom Weaver that he was certain that the film industry would one day solve how to project 3D movies without using double film strips.

 For all its flaws, Creature from the Black Lagoon holds up surprisingly well to this very day.
 Yes, the suit is a bit silly looking and inarticulate by modern standards, but it is still a great piece of creative work, especially considering what materials were available at the time.
 Estimates put the cost of the suit at between 12 000 and 18 000 dollars, which was a fairly large suit budget, but then the budget of the film was also 650 000 dollars, somewhat less than for its predecessor, It Came from Outer Space, but still a decent mid-size film budget.
-The film got two sequels, Revenge of the Creature (1955) and The Creature Walks Among Us (1956), none of which come close to the quality of the original.
+The film got two sequels, Revenge of the Creature (1955) and The Creature Walks Among Us (1956, review), none of which come close to the quality of the original.

 Bill Warren in his book Keep Watching the Skies! writes that “When first released, the movie received mostly unfavourable or, at best, bemused reviews, but it was very successful at the box office.
 The Los Angeles Daily News headlined their review: “3-D terror film is water-logged”.
 The anonymous reviewer found the first half of the film “had some solid components of a story”, but “then the Hollywood conception of sex was introduced”.
 The critic complained that Miss Adams is “dragged around like a very white sugar cube in front of a lecherous house fly” for the rest of the film, “changes bathing suits several times, walks woodenly and persistently into danger and screams so often, and so loud, that the little babes in the audience grew pale”.
 Louis Schaeffer at the Brooklyn Newsstand also questioned the sex angle, noting “it is reasonable to assume that the Gill-Man would be smitten by a Gill-Girl, not a girl scientist”.
 The Los Angeles Times wrote: “the story is pretty tired”, while Lincoln Haynes at the Pasadena Independent noted that the Universal monster makers were at it again: “They’ve put fish scales on the old monkey suit and called it science fiction as a gesture to the changing times, but it’s the same monster come back to haunt you. […] Well, the kids will love it”.
 A.H.
 Weiler at the New York Times, true to form, focused more on making lame puns than on the actual film: “It’s a fishing expedition that is necessary only if a viewer has lost all of his comic books”, and concluded: “This adventure has no depth”.
 In Maclean’s Magazine Clyde Gilmore wrote that the Gill-man’s “courtship is a failure.
 So is the movie.”